beezwax/markdown-compiler/doc/2-parser.md

 Once again, we just check the token sequence is valid and return a node.
-The `peek_or` method takes some arrays as arguments and tries those tokens one by one.
-It stops whenever it finds a match, returning true.
+The `peek_or` method takes some arrays as arguments and tries those tokens one by one. `peek_or` stops whenever it finds a match, returning true, otherwise it returns false.

 The emphasis parser is quite similar to this one, so let's move onto something more interesting: The sentence parser.
 Our rule is `Sentence :=